-According to geologists, these caverns are the absolutely driest of all the caverns within the country.
-These may be accessed through an exploration elevator which descends down to reach the area.
+According to geologists, these caverns are the absolutely driest of all the country.

 The Grand Canyon Caverns are approximately 200 or more feet below the surface.
 The formation of these amazing caverns initiated about 345 million years into our past.

 You can access them through an elevator which descending down to reach the area.